MolSSI/QCFractal/docs/qcfractal/source/index.rst

 QCFractal
 =========

-*A platform to compute, organize, and share large-scale quantum chemistry data.*
+*A platform to compute, store, organize, and share large-scale quantum chemistry data.*

 QCFractal emphasizes the following virtues: